Written by Slawomir (“Swavak”) Gromadzki, MPH

 Potassium is important for muscle contraction, nerve impulse transmission, heart functioning, prevention of excessive fluid retention, maintenance of proper pH within the body, normal growth and muscle building.

-Western diet with more processed foods and low vegetables intake is low in potassium and high in sodium.
+Western diet with more processed foods and low vegetable intake is low in potassium and high in sodium.
 Potassium deficiency can result in muscle cramps and spasms as well as many other listed below symptoms.
 For this reason every day eat a big bowl of raw vegetable salad.
 In your diet, include also potatoes in skin, banana, and 1 cup of raw coconut water per day.
 In addition, you may take 100-300 mg of Potassium Citrate with one of your meals.

 Symptoms of potassium deficiency may include muscle weakness & cramps, tiredness, irritability, abdominal pain, abdominal cramping, bloating, nausea, constipation, depression, confusion, weight gain, blood pressure problems, heart palpitations, cellulite, arthritis, etc.